-And booking a Kruger Park safari or a Kruger Day Tour has also never been so easy.
-A quick look online will present you with a huge number of options, most of which are from top notch safari companies, such as ours.
+Booking a Kruger Park safari or a Kruger Day Tour has also never been so easy.
+A quick look online will present you with a huge number of options, most of which are from top-notch safari companies, such as ours.
 Why book a safari instead of doing a self-drive?
-Well, in reality, it requires less planning and will save you a buck or two (pun not intended).

 The Kruger National Park might have been proclaimed in 1898, but it was only in 1927 that it was named the Kruger National Park and opened to tourists.
 Those early days were interesting, to say the least, with tourists literally flying through the park on a train.
 Not a lot could be easily seen, and the route was one that could not be changed.
 But this was the safest way for the earliest visitors to see the park.
-These were the days before the car, so you can imagine that after the invention of the car, visiting the park became a reality for many guests.
+These were the days before the can.

 While animals are what draws people to the park, the flora of the area is just as captivating as the fauna.
-The flora is really diverse and the park has 4 distinct areas, each distinguishable based on the flora of the area.
+The plants and trees of the Kruger are really diverse, and different flora can be seen in different areas of the park.
+The Kruger is divided into 4 distinct areas, each distinguishable based on the flora of the area.

-In the west and more or less centre of the park, just south of the Olifants River, lies the red bush-willow trees as well as acacia (or thorn) trees.
+In the west and more or less centre of the park, just south of the Olifants River, lies the red bushwillow trees as well as acacia (thorn) trees.
 The area also boasts plenty of marula trees.
 The acacia trees line the rivers and streams.
-Along with the Nwatimhiri Bush, the areas along the Sabie River are very dense.
+Along with the Nwatimhiri Bush, the areas along the Sabie River are very dense with vegetation.

 Knob thorn and marula veld